prez212/credit-risk-classification/README.md

  - To run: Clone repo and run Starter_Code.ipynb in jupyter notebook.

-This challenge was done with the guidance of Caddem-M
+This challenge was done with the guidance of Cadeem-M